Leopold Mozart: Relations with Wolfgang

 Today I had to answer a letter from your brother which cost me a lot of writing, so I can write very little to you ...
 You'll readily understand that I had to write a very emphatic letter, because he made no lesser suggestion than that I should take his 2 children into my care, since he would like to make a journey through Germany to England ...
-The good honest silhouette maker H[err] Müller had sung Leopoldl's praises to your brother, so he found out that the child is with me, which I'd never told him: so this was how the good idea occurred to him or perhaps his wife. that would certainly not be bad, – They could travel in peace, – could die, – – could stay in England, – – then I could run after them with the children etc: as for the payment he's offering me for the children, for servants and the children etc: – Basta!
-(Note: Italian: "enough") my excuse is forceful and instructive, if he cares to profit from it.
+The good honest silhouette maker H[err] Müller had sung Leopoldl's praises to your brother, so he found out that the child is with me, which I'd never told him: so this was how the good idea occurred to him or perhaps his wife. that would certainly not be bad, – They could travel in peace, – could die, – could stay in England, – then I could run after them with the children etc: as for the payment he's offering me for the children, for servants and the children etc: – Basta! [=Enough!]
+My excuse is forceful and instructive, if he cares to profit from it.

 For interpretations of this letter, see Halliwell 1998, which takes a viewpoint sympathetic to Leopold, and Solomon 1995, which takes a viewpoint sympathetic to Wolfgang.

 Starting around the time he wrote this letter and continuing through the first part of 1787, his health was failing.
 He had become seriously ill by 4 April.
 On this day, Wolfgang wrote to him in alarm at the news, though he did not travel to Salzburg to see him.
-When Leopold Mozart died on 28 May (see below), Wolfgang was unable to attend the funeral, the travel time to Salzburg being too long.
+When Leopold Mozart died on 28 May (see below), Wolfgang was unable to attend the funeral since the travel time to Salzburg was too long.

 Little information is available on how Wolfgang took his father's death, but a postscript he included in a letter to his friend Gottfried von Jacquin suggests that, despite the quarrels and partial estrangement, his father's death was a blow to him: "I inform you that on returning home today I received the sad news of my most beloved father's death.
 You can imagine the state I am in."